cyberspace-simran/IoT-SJ/README.md

 # IoT-SJ

+here there are 2 pair of files:
+1. <a href = "https://github.com/cyberspace-simran/IoT-SJ/blob/main/server.py">server.py<a/> and <a href = "https://github.com/cyberspace-simran/IoT-SJ/blob/main/client.py"> client.py</a>

+2. classserver.py and classclient.py
 ## **Task**

 Implement a communication channel between raw socket client and raw socket server using socket programming in python such that the client is able to execute any OS command on the server.